 The platform’s team developed Baze’s system for more than four years.
-They’re committed to reevaluating their recommendations and testing procedures to ensure that patients are getting the most up-to-date care possible.
+They’re committed to reevaluating their recommendations and testing procedures to ensure that patients get the most up-to-date care possible.

 Using an MIT-developed blood testing device, patients collect blood samples and test nutrient levels.
 Instructions are easy to follow and safe.
 Patients simply collect their samples and mail them to an approved lab for analysis.
 Test results are available within a few days.

 Baze tests for more than a dozen health concerns and conditions.
-From seemingly harmless conditions (such as insomnia, dry skin, and lack of endurance) to the severe (such as immune disorders, stress, and low sex drive), this online testing company can help you catch symptoms before they turn into chronic conditions.
+This online testing company can help you catch symptoms before they turn into chronic conditions, from seemingly harmless conditions (such as insomnia, dry skin, and lack of endurance) to severe (such as immune disorders, stress, and low sex drive).
 Baze’s tests are ideal for anyone who is concerned with the following issues:

 The company’s mission is to offer high-quality nutrition advice to patients and rely on patient feedback to ensure supplements are working.